Anisha-Pal/Racer/README.md

 # Instructions
 Avoid Cars by moving left or right.

- Press 'a' to move left....
+ Press 'a' to move left\
- Press 'd' to move right...
+ Press 'd' to move right\
  Press 'escape' to exit

  # Gif